Frequently Asked Questions

 1. Can I use my own PETSc library?

-Yes, see the function set_petsclib.
-You do need to compile this library as a dynamic library, and MPI.jl must be configured to be compatible with the MPI library used to compile PETSc.
-If you run this on a HPC system, and you don't know exactly which options were used, you can compile one of the PETSc examples and run it with the -log_view command line option.
-At the end of the simulation, it will give you the configuration options used on that machine.
+Yes.
+You do need to compile PETSc as a dynamic (shared) library, and MPI.jl must be configured to be compatible with the MPI used to compile PETSc.
+If you run this on an HPC system and don't know the configuration options, compile one of the PETSc examples and run it with -log_view; the output lists all configuration options used on that machine.

-Please note that the version of PETSc should be compatible with the version used for the wrapper.
+Please note that the version of PETSc should be compatible with the version used for the wrappers.

 2. Help, my code crashes?